 And at times, in our desperation to safeguard or recover our data, we often fall prey to false claims.
 Today, I, along with iMobie, attempt to bust some myths around iPhone data recovery & help you get to the right method without risking your data.
 So, let’s understand those.

-The two conditions for iPhone data recovery
+Two conditions for iPhone data recovery

 Before we discuss the nuances, it is essential to understand the two ways you CAN recover the data: